 If you’re looking for a shoe that looks and feels fast, and that’ll give you that extra confidence to run a PB, this is it.
 They are by no means cheap, but if you can afford them, you won’t regret it.

+The second iteration of the shoe is extremely similar underfoot to the first, with only a few tweaks to the upper and Nike says a little more foam underfoot.
 All in all, it’s an extremely comfortable shoe.
-It looks huge when you get it out the box - your foot almost feels encased in a thick wodge of foam, but the shoe still feels incredibly lightweight on the run.
-Although Nike says the Invincible Run is designed for longer mileage, we believe this would be a brilliant shoe for beginners and experienced runners alike.
+It looks huge when you get it out of the box - your foot almost feels encased in a thick wodge of foam, but the shoe still feels incredibly lightweight on the run.

 The shoe isn’t quite as reliable as the Pegasus — it feels a little heftier underfoot and it’s more divisive — some runners love it, others just can’t get on with it.
 That said, if you’re looking for a shoe to wear on the treadmill for a quick 5K before your gym session, or to wear on hikes and dog walks as well as the odd run, this is a great choice.